What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 If you want to design better systems—or survive the ones you’re already in—you have to understand how attraction, accumulation, and feedback actually work.

-That’s what this section is about.
+That’s what this series of essays is all about.

 Welcome to the field guide.